jlempen/Yoga-Duet-7-13IML05-OpenCore/README.md

   <summary>Enabling native HiDPI display settings in macOS</summary>

 ## Enabling native HiDPI display settings in macOS
-On the installed macOS system, the default display resolution is already "Retina", as the native 3000x2000 resolution is scaled down to 1500x1000.
-To enable a few more native HiDPI settings in the Display Preferences of macOS, download and run the [one-key-hidpi](https://github.com/jlempen/one-key-hidpi) script and select the option `(6) 3000x2000 Display`.
+The native resolution of the Yoga Duet 7 is 2160x1350, which represents an aspect ratio of 16:10 like on all Intel MacBooks.
+However, there has never been a MacBook with this odd resolution, so we have to enable a few more native HiDPI settings in the Display Preferences of macOS.
+To do so, download and run the [one-key-hidpi](https://github.com/jlempen/one-key-hidpi) script and select the option `(3) 1920x1200 Display`.
 I also recommend downloading and installing [BetterDisplay](https://github.com/waydabber/BetterDisplay) to change and manage the display resolutions on the Yoga Duet 7 13IML05.
 </details>